As a marketer, you don’t have time to slow down and analyze every marketing effort when so many moving parts are pulling you in different directions.

 - Referral traffic: Number of people who visit your website from your social media (or even other sites)

 - Sentiment: Engagement might be positive or negative.
-Sentiment analysis metrics use machine learning to gauge sentiment and present scores
+Sentiment marketing analysis metrics use machine learning to gauge sentiment and present scores

 The Best Way to Track Your Marketing KPIs